-The first order of business was to do a bit of education and evangelism about the need for a secure file sharing system.
-While some companies focus solely on the inevitable hacking, Jason and his team wanted to look at best practices and educate BuzzFeed employees around privacy and security, as well as the impact a breach can have on the business and its brand.
+The first order of business was to do a bit of education and evangelism around the need for corporate content governance.
+While some companies focus solely on the inevitable hacking, Jason and the team wanted to look at best practices and educate BuzzFeed employees around privacy and security, as well as the impact a breach can have on the business and its brand.
 The team at BuzzFeed was acutely aware that less than half of all data breaches were caused by hacking and the majority were caused by employees or partners and usually unintentionally.

-To help enforce their governance policy BuzzFeed deployed Egnyte Connect with these benefits and features:
+To help enforce their governance policy BuzzFeed deployed Egnyte with these benefits and features: